 Free and Reduced Lunch Overview

 Need more info or have questions?
-Please contact the Office of Food and Nutrition Services at 321-633-1000 x11642 or click here: Tamara Cheek, Free and Reduced Coordinator
+Please contact the Office of Food and Nutrition Services at 321-633-1000 x11642 or 11655, or click here: Tamara Cheek, Free and Reduced Coordinator.

 U.S. Department of Agriculture

 Office of the Assistant Secretary for Civil Rights